-The stakeholders and students of District 105 benefit from the increasing use of technology as an integral component of educational practices of the district.
+The stakeholders and students of District 105 benefit from integrating the use of technology into the classroom as it is an integral component of educational practices.
 Our stakeholders' vision of technology and its embedded role in society demonstrate a commitment to addressing current and future needs of our community.
 It is through the joint efforts of educators, students, parents, and community members that we will continually research, plan, and produce a dynamic technology model for our district's needs.